 It’s full of great information that will be a great resource for you.
 You can click here for that or the image below.

-If you’re interested in learning more about how your body reacts to gluten, or living with gluten and dairy food intolerances, I have an entire bonus class dedicated to detoxing from gluten inside my GFDF Living for Beginners course.
-Check out the details of the course here.
+If you’re interested in learning more about how your body reacts to gluten, or living with gluten and dairy food intolerances, you’ll love my book The Gluten and Dairy-free Diet: A Beginner’s Guide.

 Love this post?
 Please share it on Pinterest or Facebook!
 I’d love to share a free resource with you as well!
 Enter your details below for my completely free Food Journal to help you identify your own food intolerances right away!